V3ness/PF2223-Assignment/PART1.md

 List all the features completed.

-1. The rows and columns must be odd number when the player chooses to change the gameboard dimensions
+1. The rows and columns must be odd number when the player chooses to change the gameboard dimensions.
-2. The row and column number are displayed correctly
+2. The row and column number are displayed correctly.
+3. Number of zombie cannot be less than 0 and exceed 9.
-3. Created a randomiser to randomise game objects
+4. Created a randomiser to randomise game objects.
-4. Created game board with 2D vector to display game objects
+5. Created game board with 2D vector to display game objects.
-5. Created both alien and multiple zombies basic attributes (Hp, Atk, Range)
+6. Created both alien and multiple zombies basic attributes (Hp, Atk, Range).
-6. Output multiple zombies attributes
+7. Output multiple zombies attributes.
-7. Store multiple zombies attributes into each separate vectors
+8. Store multiple zombies attributes into each separate vectors.

 ### To Do